JakubSzuber/JakubSzuber/README.md

 # Hi, my name is Jakub Szuber - Python coder

 ## About me:
-I've been programming for 4 years. during this time I got to know Python well, learned to work with GIT and learned a lot about programming and computer science.
-In a few years I planning to get a job similar to Junior Python Developer / Data scientist.
-Furthermore, I can speak English at C1 level.

 - I have good knowladge of: `Python`, `Git`
 - I planning to learn: `SQl and postgreSQL`, `AWS`, `Django`, `Linux commands`, `Exel`, `Pandas`, `Docker`
 - I’m currently working on: **my first big python project**